 One Friday night in September, 2016, I read the email below.
 It moved me with compassion to help this family.
-I’m not writing this to to make me or my company sound good or that we did anything great.
+I’m not writing this to make me or my company sound good or that we did anything great.
 You see the Bible says if you have it in your power to do good and don’t do good, it’s a sin.

 I’m writing to you today because I want to share the importance of being thankful.
-Are your thankful?
+Are you thankful?
 This family, during its worst time, has shown such thankfulness to our company.
 That thrills everyone involved with Amber’s stone.
 We will not forget Amber because she lives on in the lives of her family members.

 I am forever grateful to have been a part of helping Amber’s family.
-I will continue to share of this young child’s love for family and friends and I hope that this short story helps you.
+I will continue to share of this young child’s love for family and friends and I hope this short story helps you.

 I will never understand death, sickness and why bad things happen to good people.
-What I do know is thankful people get through the issues of life and come out better, not bitter though them.
+What I do know is, thankful people get through the issues of life and come out better, not bitter though them.